Full Circle Trade Law

 Full Circle Trade Law, PLLC (“FCC Law”) works closely with FCC Advisory B.V. to support its clients in being compliant with U.S. export controls, including the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), the regulations enforced by the Office of Foreign Assets Control (OFAC), and the Anti-Boycott Regulations.
 We assist clients in:

-- Obtain the appropriate licenses/authorizations needed for transactions;
+- Obtaining the appropriate licenses or authorizations needed for transactions;

-- Conduct export compliance assessments and audits; and
+- Conducting export compliance assessments and audits; and

-- Conduct and manage investigations of potential/alleged regulatory violations, prepare voluntary disclosures (if necessary), and represent clients before the applicable government agency.
+- Conducting and managing investigations suspected regulatory violations, preparing disclosures when necessary, and representing clients before the applicable government agencies.

 FCC Law has extensive experience handling issues arising from the U.S. export control regulations, including the International Traffic in Arms Regulations (ITAR), Export Administration Regulations (EAR), and the regulations imposed by the Office of Foreign Assets Control (OFAC).
 We work closely with our clients in all aspects of export regulation, and other related areas, which are listed below.